quasarframework/quasar/docs/src/pages/app-extensions/introduction.md

 title: App Extensions
 ---

 App Extensions are a way to painlessly inject complicated (or simple) libraries with a variety of dependencies, boot files, templates and custom logic.
-They can extend webpack, `quasar.conf.js`, tightly couple external UI components to core, and even register new commands with the CLI.
+They can extend webpack, `quasar.conf.js`, tightly couple external UI components to core, and even register new commands with the Quasar CLI.
 They can be run with `quasar dev` and have complete access to the current live `ctx` (context).

 The patterns for development literally open the floodgates to making Quasar one of the most extensible and powerful frameworks out there - now limited only by your imagination and innovation.
 This page will introduce you to the usage of App Extensions.

-::: tip
+::: warning
-Because of their deep integration with Quasar, app extensions will only run in the context of the Quasar CLI.
-This means that you will not be able to install them or run them in vue-cli or UMD environments.
+App Extensions are designed specifically for Quasar CLI only.
+This means that you will not be able to install them or run them in Vue CLI or UMD environments.
 :::